DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocols
 =========
 Some protocols have additional customization or limits.
 Each of the protocols is described below.
-If an ‘*’ is shown before the protocol name, it means this protocol is not currently supported by the transmitter.
-This generally means that the necessary hardware module is not installed or has not been configured properly.
+If an ‘*’ is shown before the protocol name on your transmitter, it means this protocol requires a hardware module that is not installed or has not been configured properly.
 More information can be found in the Module installation guide:

 |mod-install-link|